-With respect to derivative financial instruments, the Fund's maximum credit risk exposure is the full notional amount under the derivative contracts the Fund will be required to pay or purchase when settling the derivative contracts, should the counterparty not pay the amount it is committed to deliver to the Fund.
+With respect to derivative financial instruments, the Fund's maximum credit risk exposure is the full notional amount under the derivative contracts the Fund will be required to pay or purchase when settling the derivative contracts, should the counterparty not pay the amount it is committed to deliver to the Fund

 Details of open derivative financial instruments are shown in Note 5.3.
-All open derivative financial instruments at 31 December 2010 and 2009 have been transacted with two counterparties, which are both reputable brokerage firms in the United Kingdom.
+All open derivative financial instruments at 31 December 2011 and 2010 have been transacted with two counterparties, which are both reputable brokerage firms in the United Kingdom.

 Transactions involving derivative financial instruments may be with counterparties with whom the Fund has signed Master Netting Agreements.
 Master Netting Agreements provide for the net settlement of contracts with the same counterparty in the event of default.
-The impact of Master Netting Agreements is to reduce credit risk from the amounts shown as derivative financial assets on the Statement of Financial Position by US\$27,085,586 (31 December 2009: US\$66,281,242).
-The credit risk associated with derivative financial assets subject to a Master Netting Agreement is eliminated only to the extent that financial liabilities due to the same counterparty will be settled after the assets are realised.
-The exposure to credit risk reduced by Master Netting Agreements may change significantly within a short period of time as a result of transactions subject to the Agreement.
-The corresponding assets and liabilities have not been offset on the Statement of Financial Position.
+The impact of the Master Netting Agreements is to reduce credit risk from the amounts shown as derivative financial assets on the Statement of Financial Position by US\$ 25,309,709 (31 December 2010: US\$27,085,586).
+The credit risk associated with derivative financial assets subject to a Master Netting Arrangement is eliminated only to the extent that financial liabilities due to the same counterparty will be settled after the assets are realised.
+The exposure to credit risk reduced by Master Netting Arrangements may change significantly within a short period of time as a result of transactions subject to the arrangement.
+The corresponding assets and liabilities have not been offset in the Statement of Financial Position.

-None of the financial assets are considered to be past due or impaired during the years ended 31 December 2010 and 2009.
+None of the financial assets are considered to be past due or impaired during the years ended 31 December 2011 and 2010.